TeamCobras/Home-Automation/README.md

 # Home-Automation
-SSTP
+## SSTP

-"# Home-Automation"
+## "Home-Automation"

-Special thanks to Nassir Mallik https://github.com/nassir-malik/ He helped us a lot through his youtue channel named Netmedias(https://www.youtube.com/channel/UCn8v7OzXk7IqRdKZdf14yjA) in connecting Alexa to our home automation system.
+Special thanks to Nassir Mallik https://github.com/nassir-malik/ He helped us a lot through his youtube channel named Netmedias(https://www.youtube.com/channel/UCn8v7OzXk7IqRdKZdf14yjA) in connecting Alexa to our home automation system.

 This Repo covers the software part of our project on Home Automation system.

-#Instructions:
+### Instructions:

 1)Clone or download all the files.
 2)Open 4 terminals and move to the project folder in all the terminals.